Can it be used:

 Why еден, but единица?

-I suppose that's because the i was short in (late Proto-Slavic) *edinu and was therefore turned into ь (yor, a so-called semi-vowel), which was later vocalised to a "full" vowel when in strong position (basically, when a vowel is necessary for pronunciation) or simply dropped when in weak position (*edьnъ > eden).
+It is един/единица in Bulgarian, that is why he's asking about our еден/единица "inconsistency".
+The Macedonian-Bulgarian language "issue".I suppose that's because the i was short in (late Proto-Slavic) *edinu and was therefore turned into ь (yor, a so-called semi-vowel), which was later vocalised to a "full" vowel when in strong position (basically, when a vowel is necessary for pronunciation) or simply dropped when in weak position (*edьnъ > eden).
 In the latter word the i was long and therefore remained i.

 In BCMS we also have jedan (a is the universal semi-vowel reflex in our language) with the genitive jednoga (the yor was in weak position here) and jedinica, jedinka, jedinstvo etc. on the other hand.